Beyond Scalar Rewards: Dense Feedback for LLM Policy Synthesis in Sequential Social Dilemmas: Framework

 where $\bar{r}_k = \frac{1}{N|S|}\sum_{s \in S}\sum_i R_i^{(s)}$ is the mean per-agent return and $\mathbf{m}_k = (U_k, E_k, S_k, P_k)$ is the social metrics vector.

-\textbf{Validation.} Each generated policy undergoes AST-based safety checking (blocking dangerous operations such as \texttt{eval}, file I/O, and network access) followed by a 50-step smoke test to catch runtime errors.
-If validation fails, the error message is appended to the prompt and generation is retried (up to 3 attempts).
+Each generated policy undergoes safety checking with a syntax parser (blocking dangerous operations such as \texttt{eval}, file I/O, network access, etc.) followed by a smoke test for 50 steps to catch runtime errors.
+If these validations fail, the error message is appended to the prompt and generation is retried (up to 3 attempts).